Checkbook diplomacy: People's Republic of China / Republic of China

-Other
+Others

 The term has been used to describe German and Japanese international involvement during and after the Gulf War.
 Neither country was able to commit troops to the coalition due to restrictions placed into their constitutions when they were drawn up under Allied occupation following World War II (see Article 9 of the Japanese Constitution and Art.
 87a of the Basic Law for the Federal Republic of Germany).
 Instead they volunteered large amounts of financing for the war effort.
 However, Germany was also providing additional NATO navy units in other regions.